i3uex/CompareML/README.md

 GraphLab Create is a Python package that allows programmers to perform end-to-end large-scale data analysis and data product development.
 It is a distributed computation framework written in C++ developed at the Carnegie Mellon University acquired by Apple Inc. in 2016.

-This module, if deployed following a microservice-architrecture, encloses a web service that communicates with the Back-end receiving the algorithms that need to be used to build models and the inputs of the experiment.
-When the experiments are carried out, the results are sent back to the Back-end main module.

 ### 3.2.
 Scikit Learn